cpaluszek/gh-ci/README.md

 ## Requirements

 ### Fonts
-gh-actions uses Nerd Font icons for workflow and job status indicators.
+gh-ci uses Nerd Font icons for workflow and job status indicators.
 For the best experience:

 1. Install a [Nerd Font](https://www.nerdfonts.com/font-downloads) compatible font of your choice
 2. Configure your terminal to use the installed Nerd Font